scala-js/scala-js-website/_posts/news/2019-12-13-announcing-scalajs-1.0.0-RC2.md

 ---
 layout: post
-title: Announcing Scala.js 1.0.0-RC1
+title: Announcing Scala.js 1.0.0-RC2
 category: news
 tags: [releases]
-permalink: /news/2019/11/26/announcing-scalajs-1.0.0-RC1/
+permalink: /news/2019/12/13/announcing-scalajs-1.0.0-RC2/
 ---

-**There is a newer release candidate: [1.0.0-RC2](/news/2019/12/13/announcing-scalajs-1.0.0-RC2/).**

-We are thrilled to announce the release of Scala.js 1.0.0-RC1!
+We are thrilled to announce the release of Scala.js 1.0.0-RC2!

-This release candidate is intended for testing purposes by as many users as possible, and as a synchronization point with library authors so that they can start upgrading in preparation for the final release.
+This release candidate is intended for testing purposes by as many users as possible, and as a synchronization point with library authors so that they can upgrade in preparation for the final release.
 If no critical issue is found until the end of January 2020, this RC will become the final release.

 **We encourage all users who are able to do so to test their projects with this RC, and report any issue as soon as possible.**

-As the change in "major" version number witnesses, this release is *not* binary compatible with 0.6.x, nor with the previous milestones of the 1.x series.
+As the change in major version number witnesses, this release is *not* binary compatible with 0.6.x, nor with the previous milestones and RCs of the 1.x series.
 Libraries need to be recompiled and republished using this RC to be compatible.
 Moreover, this release is not entirely source compatible with 0.6.x either.

 These release notes contain cumulative changes with respect to 0.6.31.
-Compared to 1.0.0-M8, the following changes are noteworthy:
+Compared to 1.0.0-RC1, this release candidate contains the following changes:

+* Fix the handling of versions of Scala.js to correctly work post-v1.0.0
+* Remove a few `@deprecated` methods that were forgotten in 1.0.0-RC1
+* Internal IR contract change: use IR static methods as the contract to call main methods and static methods in JDK APIs
+* Fix [#3888](https://github.com/scala-js/scala-js/issues/3888): linking error with a nested object named `class`
+* Add tests

+As a reminder, 1.0.0-RC1 already contained the following noteworthy changes compared to 1.0.0-M8:

 * Drop support for sbt 0.13.x
 * Drop support for Scala 2.11.{0-11} (2.11.12 is supported)